fonske/Brink-flair-modbus/README.md

 The modbus address is now configurable in brink.yaml.
 Because there are several Brink versions available on the market, like the Viessmann Vitovent 300w (H32e C400) which uses address 70

-## Contact
-Contact me: alphonsuijtdehaag at gmail dot com, if you are interested in a M5stack RS485 with Atom s3 lite It has I2C port to connect a SCD40/41 or ENVIII sensor

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ebbenberg)